 What To Do In San Gimignano

 Now for the fun part!
-There are so many incredible things to do in San Gimignano that you’ll be amazed at how much this small medieval town packs into its ancient walls.
+There are so many incredible things to do in San Gimignano.
+I can’t wait to tell you all about them.

-The key to making the most of your one day in San Gimignano is timing and strategy.
+The key to making the most of your one day in San Gimignano is timing and bit of strategy.

 Right after that, make your way to Piazza del Duomo (the piazza outside the main church), which also gets incredibly crowded as the day progresses.

-By knocking these two main areas out first before the tour groups and day trip crowds appear, you’ll actually get to appreciate their beauty and take photos without fighting through masses of people.
+By seeing these two main areas first, before the tour groups and day trip crowds appear, you’ll get to appreciate their beauty and take photos without a bunch of other people around.

 Wander All The Little Side Streets

-Some of my most magical moments in the town happened during these early orning explorations when we had the ancient pathways almost entirely to ourselves.
+Some of my most magical moments in the town happened during these early morning explorations when we had the ancient narrow pathways almost entirely to ourselves.

 This playground is perfect if you’re traveling with young kids who need a little entertainment break at this point in your wandering!